 But the existence and popularity of TDFs has not been without controversy.
 The Global Financial Crisis of 2008-2009 saw a number of the largest TDFs aiming at a retirement in 2010 lose 30%+ of their value and attract the ire of US financial regulators.
 The popularity has also been driven by the disappearance of defined benefit (DB) pensions plans and their replacement by defined contribution (DC) plans, which move most of the risks associated with pension provision to the individual and away from the scheme sponsor and TDFs have emerged as the means by which many individuals change the composition of their portfolio of assets over their remaining lifetime.

 There is, however, a significant literature arguing the opposite case to Vanguard and the literature above, namely that investment should move from less to more aggressive over the lifecycle.
-After all, as Shiller (2005) observed, under some alternative assumptions, it is optimal for young people to invest little in equities and to increase that proportion over their lifetime.
+After all, as Shiller (2005) observed, under some alternative assumptions which require a positive correlation over time between returns and labour income, it is optimal for young people to invest little in equities and to increase that proportion over their lifetime.
 Blanchett (2007) compares fixed asset allocations to a wide range of investment paths that reduce the allocation to equity during retirement.
 He finds that fixed asset allocations provide superior results compared to asset allocations which tend to reduce equity investments in retirement.
 Arnott, Sherrerd, and Wu (2013) argue that a reverse approach to the target-date fund glidepath with an increasing share of equities delivers greater terminal wealth levels for investors.
 They claim that this approach yields higher wealth levels than the traditional lifecycle approach even at the left tail of the wealth distribution.

 The lifecycle strategy, which is balanced equally between asset classes at the onset and decreases allocation to equity over time, performs better than more conservative strategies.
 It however underperforms its contrarian counterpart, the Reverse Lifecycle strategy, (see Arnott, Sherrerd, and Wu, 2013) which similarly begins with a balanced allocation to the two assets

 but increases its equity holdings over time.
-The reverse lifecycle also outperforms the balanced strategy.
-This is a simple illustration of how portfolio outcomes are improved by increasing their asset allocation to equities in retirement or having an increasing equity glidepath, see also Shoven and Walton, (2021).
+The reverse lifecycle also outperforms the balanced strategy as higher returns result in a larger retirement pot This is a simple illustration of how portfolio outcomes are improved by increasing their asset allocation to equities in retirement or having an increasing equity glidepath, see also Shoven and Walton, (2021).

 It is clear then, that, despite the investment industry’s love affair with TDFs and the implied decrease in the equity share of the retirement portfolio, there is no universally accepted theoretically superior understanding of this concept: we are left with empirics to cast light on our understanding of this phenomenon.